-Of course as I advocate in this blog, if you want to lose weight in midlife, perimenopause, menopause or whatever stage of life you are at, there are many other things to consider also.
+Of course, as I advocate on this website, if you want to lose weight in midlife, perimenopause, menopause or whatever stage of life you’re at, there are many other things to consider also.
 Among them are sleep, stress, hormone balance and exercise.

 Any protein powder you add should be unsweetened or perhaps, sweetened with an alternative such as Xylitol or stevia.

 Other ingredients to consider

 - Chia seeds

 These will thicken your smoothie nicely as well as add incredible health benefits such as Omega 3’s and soluble fibre.
 Also cacao nibs, matcha, maca, raw nuts, cacao powder, super greens powder, cinnamon and coconut yoghurt (unsweetened).

 Nuts – whole, raw and unblanched (almonds, walnuts, pecans) or activated; high in healthy fats and protein; almonds contain L-arginine (an amino acid) that when used pre-workout can help the body burn more fat so is a must for any belly fat burner smoothies.
 Natural nut butter is also a good option.